hnagoya/dataloader/README.md

 1. Java 8+

 2. DataLoader JAR file from Windows or built from the open source project.
-(The current name/version of the jar file is: `dataloader-41.0.0-uber.jar`)
+The current name/version of the jar file is: `dataloader-41.0.0-uber.jar`, included in this repo.

 ## Steps (use rubygems.org):